tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 ### Coda Protocol

 The Coda Protocol seems to be more successful at scalability than Halo, though the two have fundamental differences.
 It is claimed in [[19]] that Coda can handle a throughput of thousands of transactions per second.
-And this could perhaps be attributed to its architecture, a **decentralized ledger** instead of a fully-fledged blockchain.
+And this could perhaps be attributed to its architecture, a **decentralized ledger** instead of a typical blockchain.

 Coda follows Ben-Sasson et al's approach to cycle of curves by constructing two SNARKs, Tic and Toc, that verify each other.
 Note that this means the recursive proof composition circuit, as seen in